FLHDE/freelancer-hd-edition/README.md

 * Download the mod from [Releases](https://github.com/BC46/freelancer-hd-edition/releases)
 * Open the .flmod file using [Freelancer Mod Manager 1.31](https://www.moddb.com/games/freelancer/downloads/freelancer-mod-manager-131)
 * Install it like any other mod

+## Contributing
+Have something to contribute to make the mod even better?
+Feel free to create a pull request or feature request!
+We are always open to new suggestions and improvements.
+Making the repository public has allowed us as a community to create the best possible HD mod for Freelancer out there since many modders from around the world have contributed to this project.

 ## Credits
 * BC46